alanackart/keyboard-key-image/README.md

 # keyboard-key-image
 The icons set  for different keys in keyboard.
-Two icons set are in different colors. one of the icon set are painted by myself based on images from https://github.com/q2apro/keyboard-keys-speedflips.
+All the icon set are painted by myself based on images from https://github.com/q2apro/keyboard-keys-speedflips.
 Below is the readme from those images:

       Primary source